 It’s Not Just the UV, it’s the Heat

 It’s not just construction workers who are affected by the sweltering heat.
 Summer temperatures also cause the temperature to soar inside where heat-generating equipment is present.
 Heat stress can affect a number of professions, even if they’ve worked in similar conditions before (you’ll often hear from those who have become acclimatized to their work site).
 In 2014, 18 workers died from heat stroke or other heat-related causes.
-There are currently no specific OSHA standards for occupational heat exposure, but it is recommended that a heat illness prevention plan be established.
+There are currently no specific OSHA standards for occupational heat exposure, but it is recommended that plans to prevent heat-related illnesses be established.
 Because they aren’t governed, be aware that they are often hard to enforce so it takes awareness, commitment, leadership and a strong culture where people are looking out for one another and openly communicating the importance of heat stress.